Question No. 13:

 The Statue of Liberty is just what the name says—a statue.
 The official Tennessee State Artifact named The Ancestor is also a statue.
 The word statue has nothing to do with the law.
 The legal word you need to use instead is statute, which is something quite different entirely from a statue.
 Look closely and notice that third letter “t” in the word.
 In the American legal system, the word statute refers to a law created by a legislative body.
 Statute is just a fancy word that is synonymous with the simple word law.
 Got it?

-(2) At the federal level of government, a final statute is a law passed by vote in both the U.S. House of Representatives and the U.S. Senate (U.S. Congress) and then signed into law by the President of the United States.
+(2) At the federal level of government, a final statute is a law passed by vote in both the U.S. House of Representatives and the U.S. Senate (both together constitute the U.S. Congress) and then signed into law by the President of the United States.
 The written text of a statute refers to itself as “the Act.”
 The overall process of voting on a proposed statute in the U.S. Congress and having the president sign it into law is called “enactment.”
 Statutes are enacted.

 A whole bunch of people on the street think federal statutes are short little statements of law like this ancient Jewish law from the 10 commandments in the Holy Bible.
 You know: